confluentinc/event-streaming-patterns/docs/event-source/schema-validator.md

 ## Implementation

 With Confluent, schema validation is fully supported with a per-environment managed [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html).
-Use the Confluent Cloud UI to enable Schema Registry in your cloud provider of choice.
-Schemas can be managed per topic using either the Confluent Cloud UI or the [Confluent Cloud CLI](https://docs.confluent.io/ccloud-cli/current/index.html).
+Use the Confluent Cloud Console to enable Schema Registry in your cloud provider of choice.
+Schemas can be managed per topic using either the Confluent Cloud Console or the [Confluent CLI](https://docs.confluent.io/confluent-cli/current/overview.html).
 The following command creates a schema using the CLI:

 ```
-ccloud schema-registry schema create --subject employees-value --schema employees.json --type AVRO
+confluent schema-registry schema create --subject employees-value --schema employees.avsc --type AVRO
 ```

 ## Considerations